 - To the extent possible, all information received in connection with a management plan will be treated as confidential except to the extent necessary to disclose particulars in the course of its planning and/or implementation, as approved according to II-5.5c(4) above.
 All community members involved in the management plan process should observe the same standard of discretion and respect for the reputation of everyone involved.

-(See also II-4 Sexual Harassment.)
+(See also II-4 Sexual Harassment and Sexual Misconduct.)